This page explains how we use your personal data.

 - who register with a partner firm which displays our services within their website

-(Registered Users) or who access the responses via a Subscriber’s own website.
+(each referred to as Registered Users) or who access the responses via a Subscriber’s own website.

 This privacy notice tells you about how we use your personal data – please ask if you have any questions.